Chandan-Kondapuram/Chandan-Kondapuram/README.md

 - 💼 Experienced in **React Development** and **Retail Analytics**.
 - 📊 Passionate about turning data into actionable insights and visual storytelling.
 - 🧠 Continuously learning and exploring new technologies in Data Science and Big Data.
+- 🌟 Fun fact: I was the captain of my school basketball team!

 ---